jbsoliman/shopify-bot/README.md

 6. run script
   - <code> main.py <code> or <code>python main.py</code>

-## TO-DO
-- Optimize Checkout Time
-- Build URL Reader/feeder for new release

 ## Changes Made
 - Improved checkout time by using WebDriverWait instead of sleeping
 - Checks through new arrivals for products of a certain brand (given by user)
+- Built URL Reader/Feeder with user Input